b-charles/pigs/config/README.md

 ## What's supported?

-For now, the framework supports command line arguments, environment variables and some utilities to define default values.
+For now, the framework supports command line arguments, environment variables, json files and some utilities to define default values.
 But adding other sources of configuration can be easily done.

 ## How it works?

 The module defines two major structures: `ConfigSource` to handle a source of configuration, and `Configuration` to store the final merge of all sources.

-Each `ConfigSource` should be declared in the IOC framework with the alias `"ConfigSource"`, and the `Configuration` component can be retrieved by the name `"Configuration"`.

 ### The `ConfigSource`s